CommerceExperts/searchhub-docs/docs/smartquery/best-practices.rst

   As a customer, I want to see search results that are optimized using CXP searchHub (https://docs.searchhub.io/) and which are frequently updated using recent KPI data.

 Acceptance criteria
-  - Search phrases are checked/optimized using searchHub's smartQuery Module (https://docs.searchhub.io/module_smartquery.html) before submitting them to the internal search engine
+  - Search phrases are checked/optimized using searchHub's smartQuery Module (https://docs.searchhub.io/module_smartquery.html) before being submitted to the internal search engine
   - internal systems can access https://query.searchhub.io/ to perform the search phrase check
   - internal systems can access https://import.searchhub.io/ to send and receive data updates